Yohan27x/Clyde/README.md

 A 2D platformer, made for a school projet, where you play as a robot that must cure the infected robots he encounter on his path.

+Launch the main.exe file to play the game.

 Made with pygame.

 ![T8bJEx](https://github.com/Yohan27x/Isometric-Builder/assets/81105099/5939e71d-dd9a-4001-8cb0-5418bcdcb987)